-Playa del Rey Natural Gas Storage Operations
+Playa del Rey Natural Gas Storage Facility

 We operate the Playa del Rey natural gas storage field with the safety of our neighbors as our top priority.
 In an effort to better update and inform the residents and businesses around our facility, we've agreed to implement several measures: